micromata/Baumeister/README.md

 ### Including static files from dependencies

 Sometimes you need to copy static files from an npm package to your project.
-This may be fonts or JavaScript files you need to include via a separate `<script>` tags.
+This may be fonts or JavaScript files you need to include via separate `<script>` tags.
 To handle that you have to include the files in the `vendor.includeStaticFiles` section of your `baumeister.json`.
 Please note that glob pattern matching is supported over here.

 ```